Top SRS Investment Options to Grow Your Retirement Savings

 Why Do You Need to Invest Your SRS Funds?

-- Your idle cash in the SRS account only earns 0.05%
+Your idle cash in the SRS account only earns 0.05%

 It’s great to save on taxes, but if you just leave your cash in your SRS account, the value of your money will be eroded by inflation over time.

-- You have a long-term time horizon for your SRS funds
+You have a long-term time horizon for your SRS funds

 Your SRS funds are meant for your retirement.
-After the statutory retirement age (currently 63), only 50% of your withdrawals are subject to income tax.
+After the statutory retirement age (currently 63), only 50% of your withdrawals from SRS are subject to income tax.
 While you’ll have less liquidity with your SRS funds, the long-term time horizon is actually a positive.
 You can afford to allocate more to higher-return investments such as equities, even if you’re concerned about short-term losses.
-While investing in equities might seem risky over one year, if you hold them for 20 years, even the worst historical outcome is an annualized return of 4.5%.
+While investing in equities might seem risky over one year, if you hold them for 20 years, even the worst historical outcome is an annualised return of 4.5%.

-- Your SRS investment gains are tax-exempted until the withdrawal
+Your SRS investment gains are tax-exempted until the withdrawal

 When you invest your SRS funds, any investment gains you make are tax-exempt until you withdraw them in retirement.
 This means you can potentially grow your nest egg much faster.